mapproxy/mapproxy/doc/configuration.rst

 - ``layers``: Configure the layers that MapProxy offers.
 Each layer can consist of multiple sources and caches.

-- ``grids``: Define the grids that MapProxy uses to aligns cached images.
+- ``grids``: Define the grids that MapProxy uses to align cached images.

 The order of the sections is not important, so you can organize it your way.